Global Women's Health Service

 The Department of Obstetrics and Gynecology at the University of Illinois at Chicago has a commitment to women's health not just in Chicago, but globally as well.
 Please read on about some of our global health clinical work.

-Stacie Geller, PhD and Bryna Harwood, MD, MS work with the Jawaharial Nehru Medical College (JNMC) toward improving maternal health and the development of a family planning curriculum and training program.
-Julie Chor, MD, currently a Family Planning fellow at UIC, recently went to India to help develop their curriculum on Family Planning.
+Stacie Geller, PhD works with the Jawaharial Nehru Medical College (JNMC) toward improving maternal health and the development of a family planning curriculum and training program.
+Julie Chor, MD, previously a Family Planning fellow at UIC, went to India to help develop their curriculum on Family Planning.
 Dr. Chor also visited primary health centers in rural villages in India to learn more about their services and their educational needs in relation to family planning.

 Interested residents have multiple opportunities for involvement in global health work by taking part in our work in Guyana or Ethiopia.
 Residents can also attend the Center for Global Health network meetings and journal clubs and can become involved in projects with our collaborators; Dr. Alex Golobof has worked with Dr. Stevan Weine on a project focused on female sex workers in Moscow.